Speech Language Pathology

 We can provide weekly or monthly individual or group speech therapy to work on your child’s goals either at our clinic or by telehealth, using a computer or tablet from the comfort of your own home.

 We can help guide you to doctors, community organizations, and support groups if you need more help than we can provide.

-Our Speech-Language Pathologists have experience with the following diagnosis:
+Our Speech-Language Pathologists have experience with the following diagnoses: